 Government has long promoted the belief that alcohol, even in moderation, is harmful.
 It has also censored evidence to the contrary.
 The attitude seems to be simple.
 That is, “If you can’t say something bad about alcohol, don’t say anything.”

 Pressure from anti-alcohol groups has supported this view.
 It still does.
-Such groups include the Center for Substance Abuse Prevention, Center for Science in the Public Interest, Center for Alcohol Marketing and Youth, Alcohol Justice, and many more.
+Such groups include the Center for Substance Abuse Prevention, Center for Science and the Public Interest, Center for Alcohol Marketing and Youth, Alcohol Justice, and many more.

 Temperance Never Died

 And temperance support remains strong even now.
-Almost one of every U.S. adults today supports making consuming alcohol illegal.
+Almost one of every five U.S. adults today supports making consuming alcohol illegal.
 Not even National Prohibition did that.
 Actually, millions of people legally drank during Prohibition.
 Discover more at What Did Prohibition Prohibit?
 It Wasn’t Drinking Alcohol.

 For example, back in 1938, the Virginia legislature wanted the state’s public schools to teach that alcohol is a poison.
 So it asked two University of Virginia pharmacology professors to review the research evidence.
 Then they were to write a report on alcohol’s affects on the human body.

 However, news leaked out that the “report contained language to the effect that moderate drinking was unharmful.”1 As a result, the legislature then voted to have the report, all one-thousand copies, burned — unread!

 Legislature “Protected” Public

 The legislature “protected” the public from positive news about alcohol.
 Even by 1938 there was much evidence that moderate drinking is linked with better health and longer life than is abstention.
 Such medical evidence had been accumulating since the beginning of the century.
 In fact, over ten years earlier a major scientific study showed that moderate drinkers lived longer than abstainers.2